Terry Tolkin: Record industry career

 In the late 1980s, Tolkin worked as A&R for Rough Trade Records.

 Tolkin was part of the A&R team at Elektra Records from 1992 to 1996.
 During his tenure with the label he signed Luna, Stereolab, Afghan Whigs, Scrawl, Vaganza, and others.
 Wareham wrote the Luna song "Chinatown" from the 1995 album Penthouse about Tolkin.

 In April 2009, Teenbeat Records released a compilation of all the No.6 Records 7" singles on a 2-CD set titled "Speed Dating: The No.6 Records Compendium."

 In 2015, Dean Wareham reported that Tolkin had an undisclosed illness, which Wareham described as a "Rare and aggressive virus that has his doctors perplexed."
 That year, Wareham sold an EP of early demos from his band Luna, which Tolkin had signed to Elektra, on Bandcamp to help Tolkin pay medical bills.

 Death

-Tolkin died on January 21, 2022, at the age of 62 in New Orleans.
+Tolkin died on January 21, 2022, at the age of 62 in New Orleans of complications related to an HIV infection.